unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/03_create/02_edit/02_endpoints.md

 A single API can have multiple endpoints, for example to respect different naming conventions or to support different protocols such as HTTP or HTTPS.

-To edit a Web API's endpoints in APISpark, navigate to the Web API's **Overview**.
+To edit a web API's endpoints in APISpark, navigate to the Web API's **Overview**.
 The API's endpoints are listed in the **Endpoints** section in the left panel.

 ![Endpoints section](images/04.jpg "Endpoints section")